tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_activity.md

 * An API endpoint
 * A tutorial or other key task

 Test the content.
-Identify any incorrect or missing or inaccurate information.
+Run all the endpoint requests.
+Proceed through all the steps in the tutorial.
+Do all the identified tasks with the topic.
+As you test out the content, identify any incorrect or missing or inaccurate information.